 We work with individuals and families to help them connect to and navigate through Chapter programs and vital community resources and services throughout New York State.

-This program is designed as an opportunity to establish a relationship between the Chapter and families impacted by ALS, PLS and PMA.
-All patients and their families are eligible for a home visit by a care services staff member.
+This program is designed as an opportunity to establish a relationship between the Chapter and families impacted by ALS.
+All patients and their families are eligible for a home visit by a member of our highly trained care services team.
+We complement the patient's medical care by helping them translate recommendation into reality in the home environment with the goal of assisting families to "live with" ALS as fully as possible.

 James B. Howard, Sr. Memorial Library